zestynotions/ZestyOS/README.md

 ```

 This will install the system for you with sane defaults, and only prompt you for which hard drive to install to.
-(It will however assume you are in Asia/Tokyo timezone, and using us keyboard with dhcp for your network, but these cna of course be easily changed later as needed under /etc )
+(It will however assume you are in Asia/Tokyo timezone, and using us keyboard with dhcp for your network, but these can of course be easily changed later as needed under /etc )

 Once the install finish, reboot and login with the root user and the password created during setup.
 Then run the following command to install a user, use edge and community repoes as well as install rust tool chain and zsh and finally it will pull my dotfiles.